 For a better future, we need to explore new avenues of common livelihood.
 The cooperative and sustainable way of living will lead to prosperity, provide opportunities and protect the environment.
 The fate of places like the Aral Sea makes me sad.

 These goals can only succeed together with enlightenment.
 I believe in community life that enables life-long education and self-cultivation.
 Without enlightenment, sustainability becomes an alternative technocracy.

 I welcome the meaning of the Internet for civilisation.
 It has left an irreversible impact on our lives.
 As a member of the Internet Society, I advocate the values of freedom, accessibility and neutrality.
-The Internet is our heritage, but much of it is used for evil, and much work is needed to ensure the benefits and the good will prevail.
+The Internet is our heritage, but much of it is used for evil, and much work is needed to ensure the benefits will prevail.

 Much of my work is a dialogue with the Ancient Greek and Roman heritage.
 You cannot understand democracy, enlightenment and even poetry without resorting to the world of the classics.

 Recognising the heritage Latin has left, I promote and cultivate this language as much as I can.
 I use it beyond conventionalism.
 I work in proud collaboration with The Modern School of Latin.